oniso20/carserver_API/cars.md

 return the names of all models in storage as an array of strings

 The name is added to the array only ones.
-If nothin found, returns aan empty array
+If nothing is found, returns aan empty array

 ## **getCar(key, value)**